William Blake As An

-William Blake (1757-1827) was a poet, painter, engraver and mystic in the tradition of Plato, Jesus, Rumi, and St. Francis.
+Only a few persons within human history have realized this ideal of Arete: the actualization of the complete human essence.
+William Blake (1757-1827) was a poet, painter, engraver, mystic, and progressive in the tradition of Plato, Jesus, Rumi, and St. Francis.
 He was an omnivorous reader of the classics and was for a time a close friend of Thomas Taylor, the first translator into English of Plato and Plotinus.
-Taylor also published many translations of and commentaries on the major works of the Neo-platonic, Orphic and Bacchic Mysteries.
+Taylor also published many translations of and commentaries on the major works of the Neo-Platonic, Orphic and Bacchic Mysteries.

 Born in London, Blake lived almost his entire life there.
 As the second son of a working-class hosier he was never able to go to school.
 Instead, at the age of fourteen he was apprenticed to an engraver and for the remainder of his life it was through this craft that he earned a somewhat precarious livelihood.